moonblade/homelab-iac/README.md

 Nixos template is used to setup a new vm with cloud-init for k3s.
 Infra is saved as terraform file in athena/terraform
+I tried to attach the external hard disk to it, it ended up freezing and not responding whatsoever.
+Had to reset the entire proxmox server and recreate sirius from scratch.
+Then realized that I had setup the lvm wrong, so recreated the lvm.
+Had to do that a few times to figure out why it was fully used up, instead of thin provisioning was just provisioning the whole thing, so it couldn't be used.
+Ended up with just provisioning a tiny bit and the rest is available for others now.
+Though this method doesn't allow cross sharing.
+Will see about that.

 - Jan 4, 2025